2nd Quarter 2019 Update

 The Global Economy

-The US economy remained on an uptrend, although growth in the first quarter was the lowest in a year.
-The Bureau of Economic Analysis reported its third estimate of first quarter 2018 gross domestic product (GDP) of 2.0%, down modestly from the prior estimate, and lower than the fourth quarter’s 2.9% reading.
-The employment situation continued to post gains, with an average of approximately 179,000 jobs added each month.
-At the same time, the unemployment rate fell to 3.8%.
-The Federal Open Market Committee (FOMC) modified its interest rate policy by raising the federal funds rate target 25 basis points to a range of 1.75% to 2.00%.
-Economists expect up to two additional increases in 2018, as economic growth accelerates and inflation and wage pressures increase.
+The Bureau of Economic Analysis reported its third estimate of first quarter 2019 gross domestic product (GDP) of 3.1%, in line with the prior estimate, and higher than the fourth quarter of 2018’s 2.2% reading.
+The employment situation slowed substantially in the latest month, but continued to deliver gains, with an average of approximately 151,000 jobs added each month of the quarter.
+The unemployment rate held steady at 3.6%.
+The Federal Open Market Committee (FOMC) maintained its existing interest rate policy by keeping the federal funds rate target at a range of 2.25% to 2.50%.
+However, economists expect the FOMC to lower the fed funds rate as soon as July due to perceived slowing growth.

 Below, we’ve highlighted broader market returns for the 2nd quarter and year-to-date time periods: